-Not all students are designers with skills that make web design what it is.
-If you feel unsure about your graphic and design abilities, please follow the links in the visual literacy page.
+For students in need of sharpening their graphic and design abilities, please follow the links in the visual literacy page.
 Read the The VIGNELLI Canon, an introduction to the language of vision and classic graphic design.
-Topics in the Second Class go over seven steps to design a website and User Experience.

 Video instruction on Lynda.com